tallHouse64/CerealBoxSnow/README.md

 - Linux
 - Nintendo DS

+## How to install

+First download Cereal Box Snow from the releases page (https://github.com/tallHouse64/CerealBoxSnow/releases/latest).
+Then extract the zip file to anywhere and double click the executable (for Windows that is "cbsnow.exe").

 ## How to compile

 To compile this you do need to be comfortable using a terminal, extracting zip files and know how to use the "cd" command.